 Candidates analyze their task selections and implementation, reflecting on the ways they may shape students' mathematical identities.
 In addition to considering the extent to which the mathematics of the task positions learners as doers, well-prepared beginners consider the contexts of tasks.
 Some contexts used, such as baseball, rocket launching, or farming, may privilege a particular group of students who are familiar and interested in that context.
-Some classroom practices, such as board races and timed tests, have long-standing history in U.S. classrooms, despite the fact that they exclude those who need more processing time while also communicating that those who are fast are good at mathematics.
-(AMTE 2017, Indicator C.4.2)
+Some classroom practices, such as board races and timed tests, have long-standing history in US classrooms, despite the fact that they exclude those who need more processing time while also communicating that those who are fast are good at mathematics (AMTE 2017, Indicator C.4.2).

-Candidates attend to mathematical practices (NGA and CCSSO 2010a) such as reasoning, problem solving, persistence, modeling, and precision, as well as the Effective Mathematics Teaching Practices (NCTM 2014) when they teach students in order to build positive mathematical identities for students.
+Candidates attend to mathematical practices (NGA Center and CCSSO 2010) such as reasoning, problem solving, persistence, modeling, and precision as well to as the Effective Mathematics Teaching Practices (NCTM 2014) when they teach to build students' positive mathematical identities.
 Candidates are aware of students' strengths, differences, and interests when planning and delivering instruction and build on them to develop positive student mathematical identities.